37 Different Types of Wasps in Georgia

 13. Spider Wasp

 Spider Wasps belong to the family Auplopodidae and are native to Georgia.
-These wasps are large, black and yellow in color, and have distinctive long legs.
+These wasps are large, black, and yellow, with distinctive long legs.

 They often hover around flowers and spider webs, looking for prey like spiders, insects, or other arthropods.